1ma/DIC/README.md

 $container = new \UMA\DIC\Container();
 $container->set('dsn', '...');

-// You can also typehint against \Psr\Container\ContainerInterface
+// A database connection won't be made until/unless
-// only, or simply omit the argument altogether
+// the 'db' service is fetched from the container
 $container->set('db', function(\UMA\DIC\Container $c): \PDO {
   return new \PDO($c->get('dsn'));
 });